 Former November Niner JC Tran also has the final table in his sights with 1.8m in chips, as does James Romero (2.03m), Jake Schindler (1.2m) and Igor Yaroshevskyy (1.06m).

-They'll play down to six today at the Bellagio starting at 12 noon and you can follow along with the WPT Live Updates here.
+They'll play down to six today at the Bellagio starting at 12 noon and you can follow along with the WPT Live Updates at WPT.com.
 Here are the remaining payouts:

 * First-prize amount includes a $15,000 seat into the season-ending WPT Tournament of Champions.